leg100/pug/README.md

 A run represents a terraform plan and the optional apply of that plan.
 Under the hood, it invokes `terraform plan -out <plan-file>`.
 Should you then apply the run, it invokes `terraform apply <plan-file>`.

 A run starts in the `pending` state.
-If its workspace doesn't have a current run, then Pug transitions it into the `scheduled` state and sets it as the workspace's current run.
-Otherwise the run remains in the `pending` state until the current run has finished.
+It remains in that state until it can be scheduled.
+It can only be scheduled once all runs created prior to it on the same workspace have finished.

+An exception to this rule is if the previous run is in the `planned` state.
+In which case the previous run is placed into the `stale` termination state, i.e. its plan file is deemed stale and cannot be applied.

+Once a run is scheduled, it's placed into `scheduled` state and it's designated as the *current run* for the workspace.

 If there are no blocked tasks running on its workspace and module (see tasks below) then the run transitions into the `plan queued` state.
 Once there is sufficient task capacity, the run enters the `planning` state, and `terraform plan` is invoked.